The Saffrons: Football

-The Saffrons is home to Eastbourne Town F.C., who play in the Southern Combination Football League and who have played football here since 1886, when the then Devonshire Park Football Club moved grounds from their former namesake (now the venue for the Eastbourne International tennis tournament).
+The Saffrons is home to Eastbourne Town F.C., who play in the Isthmian League South East Division and who have played football here since 1886, when the then Devonshire Park Football Club moved grounds from their former namesake (now the venue for the Eastbourne International tennis tournament).
 Devonshire Park Football Club changed their name to Eastbourne in 1889 and the 'Town' suffix was added in 1971.

 Eastbourne Town Women also play their home games here.

 The Larkins Field End, where the clubhouse stands, was originally a wooden grandstand structure, built in the 1930s when attendances at the town club were increasing.
 The Town Hall side, now known as the East Terrace was asphalted at the same time.
 The wooden grandstand was destroyed by an arson attack in 1969.
 The stand was rebuilt but lost its roof in the 1987 hurricane.
 The current stand today, known as the Taffy Jones/Sid Mayall stand was built in 1994, 25 years after the original grandstand was destroyed.

 In 1946, the pitch was moved closer to the cricket ground to lay foundations for the East Terrace, which still remains today.
 The Meads Road side of the terrace had the covered stand built in 1962.
 There are wooden benches in this stand.

 Floodlights were installed in 1994 and during the 1990s a clubhouse, new dressing rooms and a tea bar have been built behind the stand.

 The West Terrace, where the team dugouts are situated once had a movable fence depending on when either the football or the cricket was playing.
 In recent years the cricket green was moved slightly away to allow a permanent fence and asphalt laid for spectators to stand.

 The main turnsite was originally built in 1914 and was destroyed by a fire in February 2004 but restored before the new season started.

 The ground plays host to many county cup finals at youth and intermediate level.
 The capacity of the football ground is 3,000, with seating for 200 spectators.